PanchoVillaJunior/gov/documents/constitution.md

 *Note: Suitable for local dynamics and reinforcing the community aspect of the Zapatistas.*

 **5. Presence of Foreign Troops**
 The presence of foreign troops is strictly prohibited except for short-term missions approved by a two-thirds majority of the People’s Council.
+Any such presence is subject to the country’s legal system.

 *Note: Expresses Zapatista distrust of foreign powers but allows in-game exceptions only with clear consent.*